 Introduction

 The voice is highly significant to human experience.
-Voice selective areas have been described in the human cortex (Belin et al., 2000), and a recent study suggests there are neural populations selectively responsive to songs (Norman-Haignere et al., 2022).
+Voice selective areas have been described in the human cortex (Belin et al., 2000), and there is evidence for neural populations that respond selectively to songs (Norman-Haignere et al., 2022).
 Melodies are easier to remember when presented vocally than when played on a piano, banjo or marimba (Weiss et al., 2012), even for trained pianists (Weiss et al., 2015).
 The voice is also incredibly flexible: it can serve a myriad of functions, and it sounds differently depending on its current use.
-Besides its obvious functions, that is, to express and exchange semantic meaning via language, the voice conveys a wide range of non-verbal information.
+Besides its obvious functions, that is, to express and exchange semantic meaning via speech, the voice conveys a wide range of non-verbal information.
 A person’s voice may cue the speakers’ body size and shape, health and age (Pisanski et al., 2014, 2016).
-During speech, fluctuations in voice intonation (generally know as speech prosody or “the melody of speech”) may convey intent (Hellbernd & Sammler, 2016, 2018), emotional states (Banse & Scherer, 1996; Larrouy-Maestri, et al., 2023; van Rijn & Larrouy-Maestri, 2023), and even personality traits (Goupil et al., 2021; McAleer et al., 2014; Scherer, 1978).
+During speech, fluctuations in voice intonation (generally known as speech prosody or “the melody of speech”) may convey intent (Hellbernd & Sammler, 2016, 2018), emotional states (Banse & Scherer, 1996; Larrouy-Maestri, et al., 2023; van Rijn & Larrouy-Maestri, 2023), and even personality traits (Goupil et al., 2021; McAleer et al., 2014; Scherer, 1978).
 Across cultures, certain features consistently distinguish song and speech (Albouy et al., 2023; Ozaki et al., 2022), and all studied cultures have some form of singing (Mehr et al., 2019; Savage et al., 2015).
-Both speech and song sound differently when directed to infants (Cox et al., 2022; Fernald, 1989; Hilton & Moser et al., 2022), and also in the case of singing, different uses of the voice are associated with different functions (e.g., loud, rhythmic singing in play songs to entertain, versus unaccompanied, soft and quiet singing of lullabies to soothe an infant - Rock et al., 1999; Trehub & Trainor, 1998).
+Both speech and song sound differently when directed to infants (Cox et al., 2022; Fernald, 1989; Hilton & Moser et al., 2022), and also in the case of singing, different uses of the voice are associated with different functions (e.g., loud, rhythmic singing in play songs to entertain, versus unaccompanied, soft and quiet singing of lullabies to soothe an infant – Rock et al., 1999; Trehub & Trainor, 1998).
 Given the voice’s multiple facets, how can we understand individuals’ enjoyment of voices in different contexts?
 How shared are our preferences across different types of vocalization?

 In the case of spoken voices, voice attractiveness is thought to signal the speaker’s physical fitness of the speaker to potential mates.
 Voice attractiveness has been shown to covary with sexually dimorphic traits: individuals with more attractive voices also have larger shoulder-to-hip ratios (for males) or smaller waist-to-hip ratios (for females) (Hughes et al., 2004).
 Voice attractiveness is also related to certain acoustic characteristics (e.g., higher fundamental frequency and more spread formands preferred for female's voices, see Collins, 2000).
 More nuanced instances of voice attractiveness have also been described, with, for example, conformance to community speech norms increasing voice attractiveness ratings (Babel et al., 2014).
 A different (though related) line of research has proposed a role for averageness and typicality in voice preferences.
 Bruckert et al. (2010) found that morphed, averaged voices (which are smoother and have higher harmonics to noise ratios) were rated as more attractive than most of the individual voices presented to participants.
-Accordingly, average ratings of voice attractiveness have been reported to be highly correlated with ratings of stereotypicality (Babel & McGuire, 2015), or negatively correlated with ratings of atypicality/distinctiveness in relation to an average voice (Zäske et al., 2020) - though also see Mook & Mitchel (2019) for a study where the positive effect of averageness (via morphing) on voice attractiveness was not replicated.
+Accordingly, average ratings of voice attractiveness have been reported to be highly correlated with ratings of stereotypicality (Babel & McGuire, 2015), or negatively correlated with ratings of atypicality/distinctiveness in relation to an average voice (Zäske et al., 2020) – though also see Mook & Mitchel (2019) for a study where the positive effect of averageness (via morphing) on voice attractiveness was not replicated.